LogtalkDotOrg/logtalk.org/_pages/learning.md

 ## Running example tests

-Next we could also modify the example unit tests to account for the newly added `jupiter` object by editing the `tests.lgt` file.
+Next, we could also modify the example unit tests to account for the newly added `jupiter` object by editing the `tests.lgt` file.
 As we added a new object, `jupiter`, we want to add a `cover/1` clause for it to that we can collect cove coverage data:

 ```logtalk
 cover(jupiter).